 - Burro's Tail: Looks cool trailing down a shelf, though cats may try to "harvest" the plump leaves.

-- Christmas Cactus: A rare bloomer that survives for years.
+- Christmas Cactus: Blooms reliably each winter when given cool nights and shorter days, and individual plants often live for decades.
 If it's the holiday season, you'll also want to check out our guide on Christmas tree safety.

 Herbs (The "Eat This, Not That" List)